ddmitov/perl-executing-browser/README.md

   Please note that if you choose to create a new directory, it will be created immediately by PEB and it will be already existing when it will be passed to a local Perl script.

 * **Print:** ```http://local-pseudodomain/print.function?action=print```
   Printing is not immediately performed, but a native printer selection dialog is displayed first.
+  If no printer is configured, no dialog is displayed and no action is taken.

 * **Print Preview:** ```http://local-pseudodomain/print.function?action=preview```